 printed circuit board

 Another crazy electronics project has landed.
-Now, I’ve got a doorbell with a few extra bells and whistles.
+Now, I’ve got a ESP32 doorbell circuit with a few extra bells and whistles.

 Using ESP32